Structured-light 3D scanner: Navigation

 As the method can measure shapes from only one perspective at a time, complete 3D shapes have to be combined from different measurements in different angles.
 This can be accomplished by attaching marker points to the object and combining perspectives afterwards by matching these markers.
-The process can be automated, by mounting the object on a motorized turntable or CNC positioning device.
+The process can be automated, by mounting the object on a motorized turntable on robotic inspection cell, or CNC positioning device.
 Markers can as well be applied on a positioning device instead of the object itself.

 The 3D data gathered can be used to retrieve CAD (computer aided design) data and models from existing components (reverse engineering), hand formed samples or sculptures, natural objects or artifacts.

 Challenges

 As with all optical methods, reflective or transparent surfaces raise difficulties.
 Reflections cause light to be reflected either away from the camera or right into its optics.
 In both cases, the dynamic range of the camera can be exceeded.
 Transparent or semi-transparent surfaces also cause major difficulties.
 In these cases, coating the surfaces with a thin opaque lacquer just for measuring purposes is a common practice.
 A recent method handles highly reflective and specular objects by inserting a 1-dimensional diffuser between the light source (e.g., projector) and the object to be scanned.
 Alternative optical techniques have been proposed for handling perfectly transparent and specular objects.

 Double reflections and inter-reflections can cause the stripe pattern to be overlaid with unwanted light, entirely eliminating the chance for proper detection.
 Reflective cavities and concave objects are therefore difficult to handle.
 It is also hard to handle translucent materials, such as skin, marble, wax, plants and human tissue because of the phenomenon of sub-surface scattering.
 Recently, there has been an effort in the computer vision community to handle such optically complex scenes by re-designing the illumination patterns.
 These methods have shown promising 3D scanning results for traditionally difficult objects, such as highly specular metal concavities and translucent wax candles.